 - Health problems

 Research has shown the effects of poor IAQ end up costing the US economy $168 billion per year.

 Causes of Indoor Air Quality Issues

-The quality inside our homes or a commercial building can be relatively clean or full of particles, gases and contaminants.
-There are a number of reasons for this buildup that lead to poor IAQ, which include:
+The quality inside our homes or a commercial building can be relatively clean or full of particles, gases, and contaminants.
+There are several reasons for this buildup that lead to poor IAQ, which include:

 - Failure to adequately maintain HVAC system